Ahead of lawsuit appeal over school mask ban, parents say schools are in crisis

 However, parents say those needs must be addressed now.

-"That's our future and if we don't invest in our kids, then what are we doing?" said Allen.
+"That's our future and if we don't invest in our kids, then what are we doing?"
+Allen said.

 In response to the lawsuit, Gov. Ron DeSantis spokesperson Christina Pushaw said in a statement: "We are confident in the legal basis for protecting parents’ freedom to choose whether their own children wear masks or not."